To defeat the status quo, use storytelling in sales for a winning pitch.

 As Madian points out, a story isn’t really a story without a conflict or point of tension that needs to be resolved.
 You can enhance the power of your story by personalizing it and using “you phrasing” to transfer ownership and place your prospect in the middle of that tension.
 Then you can show the potential risks and uncertainties in their current situation and help them find a way to overcoming these challenges by doing something different.

-You can also better represent the journey from conflict to resolution by showing clear visual contrast between the pain your prospects feel in their current situation and the value they’ll receive from yours.
+You can also better represent the journey from conflict to resolution by showing clear visual contrast between the pain your prospects feel in their current situation and the value proposition they’ll receive from yours.

 When asked why some reps struggle with storytelling, Madian said the laser focus on hitting quota and thinking like a salesperson can prevent reps from considering “how the buyer is experiencing the process with us.”

 When it comes to convincing prospects to change, salespeople should speak less in the terms of sales and more in the terms of change management.
 That will help you tell a story that unhinges the status quo and sets your conversations apart.

 For a more in-depth discussion of these storytelling techniques and more, order your copy of “The Three Value Conversations” now.